iamsurajdc/trinkerr-interview-react/README.md

    `(data[1] - data[2]) / data[2])`
 4. Continuing with the Third Task, on hovering the asset in the watchlist, the user should get the option of deleting it from the watchlist. (see Pic-2 for reference)

-4. The final task of this assignment is that now when a user is searching a stock, if the asset is already present, so instead of giving him the option of Add (Task-2) there should be a button of deletion.
+5. Continuing with the Fourth Task, when a user is searching a stock, if the asset is already present, so instead of giving him the option of Add (Task-2) there should be a button of deletion.

+6. The Final Task is to upload this project wherever you wish to do so.
+Be it S3, be it netlify, Heroku, Vercel wherever you feel like and provide the URL while submitting the final assignment.

 ## Notes
 1. The assignment will be evaluated on the basis of the tasks completed.